-The International School Delft is an IB World School, offering the Primary Years Programme (IB PYP) in the Primary school and the Middle Years Programme (IB MYP) and Diploma Programme (IB DP) in the Secondary school.
-In the academic year 2023/2024, ISD Secondary is open to students in MYP 1-5 and DP 1.
-ISD Secondary is expanding on a year-by-year basis.
-By 2024/2025, ISD will offer the full IB continuum.
+The International School Delft (ISD) is an IB World School, offering the Primary Years Programme (IB PYP) in the Primary school and the Middle Years Programme (IB MYP) and Diploma Programme (IB DP) in the Secondary school.

-The International School Delft, uniquely located in the historic town of Delft and with a close connection to the Technical University, offers a continuous and inspiring future-oriented learning environment that fosters innovation, design and technology.
+Uniquely situated in the historic town of Delft and closely connected to the Technical University of Delft, ISD provides a continuous and inspiring future-oriented learning environment that emphasizes innovation, design, and technology.

-As a relatively small international school, we offer a tight-knit and friendly community of students, staff and parents from a culturally diverse background.
-ISD aims to be a hub for the international and local communities of Delft and, as such, develops links with other schools, both international and national, in the region.
-We are closely connected to our partners: Technical University Delft, True Colors childcare, City of Delft and many others.
-We are linked to a variety of companies and cultural and social organisations in the Delft region.
+As a relatively small international school, ISD fosters a tight-knit and friendly community of students, staff, and parents from diverse cultural backgrounds.
+Our aim is to serve as a hub for both the international and local communities of Delft.
+To achieve this, we cultivate connections with other international and national schools in the region.
+Our partnerships include the Technical University of Delft, True Colors childcare, the City of Delft, and various companies and cultural and social organizations in the Delft area.